hughybarra/atlatlTest/README.md

 ### About this app

-This app is a test program given to me by Atlatl software.
+This app is a test program given to me by Atlatl Software.
 The test is designed to test my skills in Python/Django.
 Bellow are instructions on how to get up and running with my test program.

 **Technology Stack**